microsoft/ebpf-for-windows/docs/MultipleLoadNativeModule.md

 1. ebpfcore exposes a new IOCTL `GET_NATIVE_MODULE_HANDLE` which takes service name as input.
 2. Any user app that wants to load the native module calls `GET_NATIVE_MODULE_HANDLE` IOCTL.
-3. If ebpfcore finds a module entry which is already loaded, it returns success.
-App continues to step 7.
+3. If ebpfcore finds a module entry which is already loaded, it returns `SUCCESS`.
+App continues to step 6.
+4. If ebpfcore does not find a module entry with that service name, it returns `EBPF_SERVICE_NOT_PRESENT` to user mode.
-6. If the user app gets `EBPF_SERVICE_NOT_PRESENT`, it deletes any possible previous service entry, and creates a new service entry.
-Continue to step 7.
+5. If the user app gets `EBPF_SERVICE_NOT_PRESENT`, it deletes any possible previous service entry, and creates a new service entry.
+Continue to step 6.
-7. If 2 threads are calling `GET_NATIVE_MODULE_HANDLE` in parallel for the same module that is not yet loaded, one thread will get `EBPF_SERVICE_NOT_PRESENT` error, which delegates service entry creation to that app.
-Other threads will be blocked until the delegated thread creates a service entry and loads the driver.
+6. If 2 threads are calling `GET_NATIVE_MODULE_HANDLE` in parallel for the same module that is not yet loaded, one thread will get `EBPF_SERVICE_NOT_PRESENT` error, which delegates service entry creation to that thread.
+Other threads will be blocked until the delegated thread creates a service entry and loads the driver (by calling `LOAD_NATIVE_MODULE`).
-8. If user app gets SUCCESS, it proceeds to call `LOAD_NATIVE_MODULE` by passing the module handle that was provided by ebpfcore.
+7. If user app gets SUCCESS, it proceeds to call `LOAD_NATIVE_MODULE` by passing the module handle that was provided by ebpfcore.
-9. Once the module is loaded, threads that were blocked earlier for `GET_NATIVE_MODULE_HANDLE` will be unblocked.
+8. Once the module is loaded, threads that were blocked earlier for `GET_NATIVE_MODULE_HANDLE` will be unblocked.
-10. Apps can then call `LOAD_NATIVE_MODULE_PROGRAMS` to load the programs from the native module.
+9. Apps can then call `LOAD_NATIVE_MODULE_PROGRAMS` to load the programs from the native module.
-11. If an app calls `GET_NATIVE_MODULE_HANDLE` while the native module is being unloaded, it will block until the driver has been unloaded.
+10. If an app calls `GET_NATIVE_MODULE_HANDLE` while the native module is being unloaded, it will block until the driver has been unloaded.
 Once the driver has been unloaded, the thread will be unblocked and will get `EBPF_SERVICE_NOT_PRESENT` return code.
+11. If the delegated app that was creating the service crashes, that will cause the module handle to be closed.
+Closing the handle will give an indication to ebpfcore to choose one of the other waiting threads (if any) to create the service entry and load the driver.

 #### `GET_NATIVE_MODULE_HANDLE` Design:
 1. UM will pass the service name. ebpfcore looks for the module based on the service name.